dschmenk/LORES/SRC/REPELZ/readme.md

 One of the limitations of the LORES library is the horizontal two-pixel scrolling increment.
 In order to create a consistent appearance during diagonal scrolling, vertical increments can be set to two-pixel increments as well.
-By moving the center around by even pixel coordinates and locking the view to this sprite, it will be hard to visually recognize that the scrolling is actually limited to two-pixel amounts.
-The actual movement is controlled with a combination of a 16.16 fixed point move rate and a Bresenham algorithm to choose the pixel coordinates.
+By moving the center around by even pixel coordinates and locking the view to the main sprite, it will be harder to visually recognize that the scrolling is actually limited to two-pixel amounts.
+The movement is controlled with a combination of a 16.16 fixed point move rate and a Bresenham algorithm to choose the pixel coordinates.
 Other sprites are moved by a simple 16.16 position and increment.